How much Universal Credit can I get for mental health?

 To report your childcare costs monthly:

-- Give the DWP your childcare providers registration number
+- Give the DWP your childcare providers registration number and contact details.

 - Report the charges on your online account before the day you get your next Universal Credit payment.